New Domains are coming … Which should you buy?

 You already know about .com, .net and .org, but did you know that in 2014, there will be hundreds of new top-level domains (TLDs) coming available, including .blog, corp, .health, and more?

-Now is a good time to re-evaluate your domain strategy, or develop one.
+That means that now is a good time to re-evaluate your domain strategy or develop one.

 “Should we buy all of them for our name?”